Why not use this wonderful local resource to extend your children’s knowledge and put their classroom learning into a real context

-The Reserve opens exclusively for schools on Tuesdays and Thursdays but other days may be possible by special arrangement - please bear in mind, however, the Reserve is open to the public Wednesdays and habitat maintenance volunteers are active Monday and Friday.
+The Reserve opens exclusively for schools on Tuesdays and Thursdays but other days may be possible for small groups by special arrangement.
+Please bear in mind, however, the Reserve is open to the public on Wednesdays and habitat maintenance volunteers are active on Mondays and Fridays.

-We also cater for Brownies and Beavers etc on evenings during the Summer months.
+We also cater for Brownies and Beavers etc on evenings during the Sumer months.

 What will it cost?

-The Reserve enjoys support from Natural England and can, therefore, offer all educational visits FREE OF CHARGE.
+The Reserve enjoys support from Natural England and can, therefore, offer all education visits free of charge.
 Unfortunately this does not cover transportation costs to and from the Reserve.

 Visiting parties will be required to complete a Natural England Evaluation Form on completion of the visit as part of the arrangement.